canonical/charmed-magma-orchestrator/orchestrator-bundle/orc8r-accessd-operator/README.md

-# magma-orc8r-accessd
+# orc8r-accessd

 ## Description
-accessd stores, manages and verifies operator identity objects and their rights to access (read/write) entities. magma-orc8r-accessd is one of the building blocks of magma orchestrator service.
+orc8r-accessd stores, manages and verifies operator identity objects and their rights to access (read/write) entities. magma-orc8r-accessd is one of the building blocks of magma orchestrator service.